Question:

 For example, it’s possible that low doses of cannabis or CBD itself can help alleviate symptoms of anxiety and PTSD.
 Early research suggests that CBD may help with symptoms like anxiety, mood swings, and impulsivity.
 One study found that six out of seven participants reported significant BPD symptom improvement after using medical marijuana with varying THC and CBD ratios.
 Obviously, this was a very small sample size; more research is needed.

 Additionally, the long-term effects of cannabis use on the course of BPD are not well understood, and there is a risk of developing cannabis dependence or addiction.
+Self medicating with cannabis is a risky approach and can act as a band aid, providing only temporary relief rather than addressing the underlying issues.
 For all these reasons and more, quitting weed is a good idea, whether you have BPD or not.
+Individuals with BPD are more likely to develop cannabis use disorder compared to those without BPD.

 The Risks and Drawbacks of Cannabis Use for BPD